SAP/terraform-provider-sap-cloud-identity-services/docs/resources/schema.md

 Required:

+- `case_exact` (Boolean) Configure if the attribute must be case-sensitive or not.
+- `multivalued` (Boolean) Confgire if the attribute can have more than one value.
 - `mutability` (String) Control the Read or Write access of the attribute.
 Acceptable values are : `readOnly`, `readWrite`, `writeOnly`, `immutable`
 - `name` (String) The attribute name.
 Only alphanumeric characters and underscores are allowed.
+- `required` (Boolean) Configure if the attribute must be mandatory or not.
 - `returned` (String) Configure how the attribute's value must be returned.
 Acceptable values are : `always`, `never`, `default`, `request`
 - `type` (String) The attribute data type.
 Acceptable values are : `string`, `boolean`, `decimal`, `integer`, `dateTime`, `binary`, `reference`, `complex`
 - `uniqueness` (String) Define the context in which the attribute must be unique.
 Acceptable values are : `none`, `server`, `global`